Victoria Villarroel Wears Risqué Lace Lingerie In New Instagram Post

 Victoria Villarroel teased her Instagram fans with a smoking-hot update today.
-In the most recent share, Kylie Jenner’s former assistant showcased her incredibly toned physique in a scandalous bra-and-panty combo.
+In the most recent share, Kylie Jenner’s former assistant showcased her incredibly toned physique in a scandalous lingerie set.

 The provocative snapshots showed the Venezuelan model posing indoors.
 She chose an area close to the window for ample lighting.
 Victoria made use of her phone’s front camera to capture the sizzling selfies.